Douglas Stanley: Teaching Work

 [My] pent-up rage finally came to a head one day while driving Stanley and his wife back from a weekend in the country.
 We were engaged in a conversation during which some remark was made by me concerning my mother.
 Stanley dismissed what I said, making the following comment: “Well, she is nothing but a charwoman.”
 With that I slammed on the brakes of the car, jerking it to a halt in the middle of Riverside Drive and Eighty-Fifth Street.
 Consumed by rage, I yanked open the door to the rear seat of the car, reached across the body of Stanley’s wife, Alma, grabbed him by the throat and shook him violently as though he were a rag doll.
 He was terrified, I was out of my mind, and if not for the intervention of his wife, instead of spending sixty years on a piano bench I would have spent them confined to a prison cell.

 It was this confrontation that cause Reid to break off with Stanley and begin his own 70-year-long investigation into the voice and singing and a writing career that yielded, among other works, the influential trilogy Bel Canto: Principles and Practices (1950), The Free Voice: A Guide to Natural Singing (1965), and Voice: Psyche and Soma (1975).
 Despite the disintegration of their relationship, Reid was strongly influenced by some of Stanley's concepts and findings, particularly his definition of registers and his principle of two registers, both of which Reid cited consistently throughout his own career.

-Douglas Stanley died April 19, 1958 in Los Angeles.
+Douglas Stanley died April 19, 1958, in Los Angeles.
 He left a son Douglas Eric Stanley (later Eric Stanley Engum), who became a reputable clinical neuropsychologist.

 Voice Science Work

 In 1931, Douglas Stanley embarked upon what was the most direct and scientific study of singing undertaken until that point.
 AT&T's Electrical Research Products (ERPI) branch dealt with scientific experimentation concerning talking motion pictures.
 ERPI also produced and distributed nationally known educational motion pictures.
 There was a need at the time to develop scientific data and standards about motion picture soundtracks and the general subject of (electrical) vocal reproduction, both in their nascent stages.

-To that end EPRI called upon Douglas Stanley in 1931 to formulate scientific tests for singers and to investigate the voice by employing some $70,000 (1,413,935 USD in 2023) worth of acoustical machinery and other instruments.
+To that end EPRI called upon Douglas Stanley in 1931 to formulate scientific tests for singers and to investigate the voice by employing some $70,000 (US$1,413,935 in 2023) worth of acoustical machinery and other instruments.

 The equipment used in these experiments included: a Western Electric oscillograph, an acoustic spectrometer designed and built by the Bell Telephone Laboratories, a high-speed level recorder, a crystal analyzer, a spirometer, sound filters, high-speed cameras and X-ray motion-picture machines.